 Krzystof Wodiczko’s artistic practice transforms public spaces into sites of collective memory and historical memorialization.
-He has worked with diverse populations including the homeless, war veterans, and victims of global atrocities such as Hiroshima.
+He has worked with diverse populations including the homeless, war veterans, and victims of global atrocities such as the atomic bombings of Hiroshima and Nagasaki.
 Wodiczko’s work is often temporal and doesn’t physically alter the space.
-Rather, he creates a metaphysical alteration of our perception of events and public spaces by projecting poignant imagery and narratives directly on well known buildings, statues, or other iconic structures in urban environments.
-His installations are largely politically charged and powerfully engage the viewers to reflect on their own trauma and relationship to both past and current events.
+He transforms public spaces by projecting ethereal imagery directly onto well known buildings, statues, or other iconic structures in urban environments.
+His installations prompt viewers to reflect on their own experiences, identities and relationship to past and current events.

-For example, Abraham Lincoln: War Veteran Projection, comprised of videos of fourteen U.S. Veterans talking about the effects that going to war has had on them.
-Wodiczko projected the video on the statue of Abraham Lincoln in Union Square so that each participant’s image embodied the form of the sixteenth President.
+Abraham Lincoln: War Veteran Projection (2012), comprised of videos of fourteen U.S. Veterans talking about the myriad effects that going to war has had on them.
+Wodiczko projected the video on a well-known statue of Abraham Lincoln in Union Square, so that each participant’s image embodied the form of the sixteenth President.

 Wodiczko’s work presents a significant opportunity for educators to discuss the personal ramifications of historical events and iconic sites.
 Immersive sensory works of art, such as Abraham Lincoln: War Veteran Projection, support social and emotional learning (SEL), by inspiring self awareness, collective consciousness and relationship skills.
 In bringing a diverse population together, everyone has the chance to share moments of empathy, reflection and understanding.
 Wodiczko relies on a strong collaborative relationship built on trust and engagement from both the subjects and the viewers of his work.